negi153/PyQtDesigner-Series/README.md

 ### Project Details
 1. **Project** : `timezone-clock`
     - This project shows the live current datetime of each and every timezone.
+2. **Project** : `Task Manager`
+    - This project keeps track of the task which can be development/Learning/other tasks.
+    - `python task_manager.py`